aktasfatih/Playlist-Scheduler/README.md

 5. Set it to a specific time.
 (For example 12:24)
 6. Set a time for pause 'P:' textbox (For example 12:25)
 7. Click 'Set'
 8. The time is now set.
-The program will start playing the music when the time comes.
+The program will start playing music when the time comes.

 ## Notes
-- Program only supports mp3 files for now.
+- The program only supports mp3 files for now.
 That may be changed if needed in the future.
 - You have to click on the music after you add it in order to activate the menu.
 - To set a time more than one for a song, you have to add the file more than once then set the time.